You are here

 Exceptional Elbow Care at Kansas Joint & Spine Specialists

-When you visit Kansas Joint & Spine Specialists in Wichita or Arkansas City, you’ll meet with one of our elbow doctors, Dr. Phillip Hagan or Dr. Damion Walker.
-These fellowship-trained medical experts treat patients just like you, helping restore them to better health and an improved quality of life.
+When you visit Kansas Joint & Spine Specialists in Wichita or Anthony, you’ll meet with our elbow doctor, Dr. Damion Walker.
+Our fellowship-trained medical expert treats patients just like you, helping restore them to better health and an improved quality of life.

-They not only provide medical care for conditions like tennis elbow, golfer's elbow, and arthritis, but they also have a deep understanding of the challenges patients with elbow issues face and know how to listen to and address your questions and concerns.
+He not only provides medical care for conditions like tennis elbow, golfer's elbow, and arthritis, but he also has a deep understanding of the challenges patients with elbow issues face and knows how to listen to and address your questions and concerns.

-It's important to know that our specialty-trained elbow physicians always strive to recommend a nonsurgical treatment option first.
-Through their diagnostic process, they will be able to determine if a nonoperative treatment, such as physical therapy or medication, will be the best approach.
+It's important to know that our specialty-trained elbow physician always strives to recommend a nonsurgical treatment option first.
+Through his diagnostic process, he will be able to determine if a nonoperative treatment, such as physical therapy or medication, will be the best approach.

-However, if surgery ultimately is needed, our elbow experts will apply their advanced skills to perform the surgery, using our state-of-the-art technology.
-They'll be with you every step of the way, from your first consultation, during your surgical procedure, and through your recovery and rehabilitation.
+However, if surgery ultimately is needed, our elbow expert will apply his advanced skills to perform the surgery, using our state-of-the-art technology.
+He'll be with you every step of the way, from your first consultation, during your surgical procedure, and through your recovery and rehabilitation.

-Our doctors in Wichita and Arkansas City can assess and diagnose your condition and consult with you about what treatment plan may be best for you.
-Sometimes, our elbow doctors may consult with other experts at Kansas Joint & Spine Specialists about your condition, such as our shoulder or sports medicine doctors.
+Our doctor in Wichita and Anthony can assess and diagnose your condition and consult with you about what treatment plan may be best for you.
+Sometimes, our elbow doctor may consult with other experts at Kansas Joint & Spine Specialists about your condition, such as our shoulder or sports medicine doctors.
 This opportunity for experts to share knowledge and perspective is just one of the many benefits of being treated by the team at Kansas Joint & Spine Specialists.